 Technological innovation has changed our lives, mostly for the better.
 But some innovation raises safety questions.
 Some threatens existing businesses.
 What should America do about that?

 John Stossel raises a few such issues in his TV special, Tech Revolution, but there are probably many others.
-After watching these five segments from John's special, create a 1-3-minute video on this topic, making a case for how you think government policy should deal with innovation in order to bring the greatest gains to society.
+After watching John's special, create a 1-3-minute video on this topic, making a case for how you think government policy should deal with innovation in order to bring the greatest gains to society.
 Include your own examples of innovation at work, innovation that is being stifled by government rules, and/or negative results of too much or too little government oversight to illustrate your argument.